 3. The egg is the best ingredient for fried rice.
 It enhances the flavor of all types of fried rice.

 4. Use aromatics.
 Saute the aromatics (garlic, onions, spring onion) with oil.
-The aromatic oil enhances the flavor of the rice, just like infusing garlic flavor to the oil for a plate of aglio e oleo pasta.
+The aromatic oil enhances the flavor of the rice, just like infusing garlic flavor into the oil for a plate of aglio e oleo pasta.

 5. Use less liquid.
-Use a small amount of liquid (soy sauce, fish sauce etc).
-Adding water is a definite ‘no’.
+Use a small amount of liquid (soy sauce, fish sauce, etc).
+Adding water is a definite ‘no.’

 7. Vegetables.
 It depends on the recipes.
-Chinese fried rice includes chopped spring onions sprinkled on top, whilst Thai fried rice may prefer basil.
+Chinese fried rice includes chopped spring onions (green onions) sprinkled on top, whilst Thai fried rice may prefer basil.
 A mix of frozen green peas, corn, and diced carrots is a convenient combination to add shapes and colors.

 9. Use the right oil to fry rice

 Olive oil and butter are not suitable for cooking oriental fried rice.
-They do not have a neutral flavor and the smoking point is relatively low.
+They do not have a neutral flavor, and the smoking point is relatively low.

-10. Fry on high heat
+10. Fry on the highest heat

 There are many ways to fry rice.
 The proponent of each method vouches that they have the best method.
-The reality is that there is no ‘best’ method, as it’s all a matter of personal preference.
+The reality is that there is no ‘best’ method, as it is a matter of personal preference.

-When cooked correctly, the “essence” of the food comes from the flavor.
-The dish is said to “have wok hei 有镬气 “.
-To impart wok-hei, the food must be cooked in a wok over intense heat while being stirred and tossed quickly.
+When cooked correctly, the fried rice is said to “have wok hei 有镬气.
+“To impart wok-hei, the food must be cooked in a hot wok over intense heat while being stirred and tossed quickly.
 In short, stir-fry the rice on high heat whenever possible.

 - Heat up the vegetable oil in a wok or large saucepan.